 - Request additional products along with payment

-Selling services like masterminds, group consulting, etc. to your followers is another effective way to leverage your channel into paid opportunities hence earning Money from YouTube.
-Although this type of monetization can be slow initially, once you hit critical mass, it can be very lucrative.
+Selling services like masterminds, group consulting, etc., to your followers is another effective way to leverage your channel into paid opportunities hence earning Money from YouTube.
+Although this type of monetization can be slow initially, it can be very lucrative once you hit critical mass.

-In addition to making loads of money selling your services, you will also be able to develop a strong community around the services you offer.
+In addition to making money on YouTube selling your services, you will also develop a strong community around the services you offer.
 This is similar to how you can make Money on Reddit as well.
 Simply provide or perform a service for someone, and they’ll pay you for your work.

-Service promotions work great whether you’re a freelancer, small business, or e-commerce shop.
-All you need to do is upload video content related to your brand and use a compelling call to action to get viewers to try out your services.
+All you need to do is begin uploading video content related to your brand and use a compelling call to action to get viewers to try out your services.

 How to Maximize Earnings by Selling Services on YouTube

 - Offer pre-packaged services and limit clients for premier pricing